Factual/drake/README.md

 ## Installation

-Drake is a Clojure project, so to build Drake you will need to have [leiningen](https://github.com/technomancy/leiningen).
+You will need to have a JVM installed.

 Note that Drake has been tested under Linux and Mac OS X. We've not tested it on Windows.

+### Download or build the uberjar

+You can build Drake from source, which is the preferred way to run the most up-to-date version, or you can [download a prebuilt uberjar](https://docs.google.com/file/d/0B2xtKcFEL6wwOGNYSWRnMGc3b1k/edit), which may not be the most recent version of Drake.

+Following are instructions for building from source.
+Drake is a Clojure project, so to build Drake from source you will need to have [leiningen](https://github.com/technomancy/leiningen).

-### Clone the project:
+#### Clone the project:

 ```bash
 $ git clone git@github.com:Factual/drake.git
 $ cd drake
 ```

-### Build the uberjar:
+#### Build the uberjar:

 ```bash
 $ lein uberjar